 Although this complication sounds alarming, research shows that bladder perforation doesn’t increase the risk that bladder cancer advances or comes back.
 It also doesn’t increase the risk of needing a radical cystectomy (bladder removal surgery) in the future.

 TURBT is done under general or spinal anesthesia to prevent pain during the procedure.
-General or spinal anesthesia is necessary for TURBT because the surgeon is working inside your bladder with delicate instruments.
+General anesthesia or spinal anesthesia is necessary for TURBT because the surgeon is working inside your bladder with delicate instruments.
 Without anesthesia, this procedure would be painful.

 Other signs of possible TURBT complications include: